swapnil-saha/NMF_DP/README.md

 ## Features
-- **Privacy-preserving NMF**: A method designed to protect sensitive data using Differential Privacy algorithm while performing Non-negative Matrix Factorization (NMF).
+- **Privacy-preserving NMF**: A method designed to protect sensitive data using the Differential Privacy algorithm while performing Non-negative Matrix Factorization (NMF).
 - **Outlier handling**: Efficiently handling outliers makes it suitable to be effective in real-world noisy environments.
 - **Simulation Result**: Extensive simulations validated the algorithm's effectiveness in topic modeling and facial decomposition.